-The global mobile gaming market is also growing, with estimated 2007 revenue at just under \$1.3 billion forecast to grow to \$26 billion in 2012 as consumers shift from cell phones to multi-functional devices that include a phone.
-BCLC has focused on providing our games on PlayNow.com and does not currently use mobile technology channels to deliver our games.
+The global mobile gaming market is also growing, with 2007 revenue estimated at just under \$1.3 billion forecast to grow to \$26 billion in 2012 as consumers shift from cell phones to multi-functional devices that include a phone.
+5 BCLC has focused on providing our games on PlayNow. com and does not currently use mobile technology channels to deliver our games.